-- 1. Surface Preparation of the Test Part See detailed instructions in Application Note B-223. - 2.
-Preparation of the PhotoStress Plastic See detailed instructions in Application Note B-223. - 3.
-Final Surface Preparation Because of possible contamination of the bonding surface during the plastic preparation, a final surface cleaning may be required.
+- 1. Surface Preparation of the Test Part See detailed instructions given in Application Note B-223. - 2.
+Preparation of the PhotoStress Plastic See detailed instructions given in Application Note B-223. - 3.
+Final Surface Preparation Because of possible contamination of the bonding surface during the plastic preparation, a final cleaning may be required.
 In most instances, a thorough wash-down with M-Prep Neutralizer 5A is all that is necessary for this final surface preparation. - 4.
 Masking the Bond Area Place the cleaned plastic sheet over the cleaned surface of the test part.
 Then, using masking tape, mask off an open space around the plastic leaving about 1/4 in [6 mm] space between the edge of the plastic and tape.
-When the tape is removed after bonding, this procedure will leave a clean, neat glue line.
+When the tape is removed after bonding, this procedure will leave a clean, neat glue line. - 5.
+Adhesive Preparation The amount of adhesive required must be calculated in advance.
+One gram of mixed adhesive will cover approximately a 1.5 in [10 cm]

-5. Adhesive Preparation - The amount of adhesive required must be calculated in advance.
-One gram of mixed adhesive will cover approximately a 1.5 in2 [10 cm2] area.
-However, because of the accelerated exotherm with PC-10, no more than 60 grams of adhesive should be prepared per mix.
+area.
+No more than 100 grams of adhesive should be prepared per mix.

 Resin/Hardener Proportion - The amount of hardener required is calculated in parts per hundred, or "pph".
-For PC-10 the amount is 15 pph.
-In other words, 15 pph of hardener means 15 grams of hardener for 100 grams of resin.
+For PC-6 the amount is 100 pph.
+In other words, 100 pph of hardener means 100 grams of hardener for 100 grams of resin.